saurabhdaware/text-to-handwriting/updated docs README.md

 Checkout [Contribution Guide](CONTRIBUTING.md) for local setup and contribution guide.

+you really had done a great job sir. infact its too worthy for every college or university students .
+Thank you so much .

 ## 📚 Libraries used

 - [html2canvas](https://github.com/niklasvh/html2canvas) - Turns DOM into Canvas.